TwentyFiveEx/poeseed/README.md

 Command line parser of Path of Exile Client log file

 # Requirements
 This is currently written for a Windows + Bash (Mingw64) environment.
 One can install MingW64 through the [git-scm install packages](https://git-scm.com/).
+This might run under Linux, by adjusting the Client.txt file location (maybe..?).

 # Install
 Simplest self-install steps